aymannel/gitme/README.md

-# GitMe - Maintaining README files Obsidian Vault
+# GitMe - Maintaining README files in Obsidian Vault

 ## DESCRIPTION
 Obsidian is pretty.
 It also makes editing `README.md` files very easy by providing a way of toggling (**⌘+E**) between a view of the raw, and rendered, `README.md` file.
 With the `gitme` command, maintaining source copies of all your github READMEs in a single Obsidian vault becomes very easy.